BJP losses majority in Bhatpara municipal body, TMC regains

 The development is politically significant as Bhatpara was the first civic body in the state to be annexed by BJP since Independence.
 A senior TMC minister said the 12 councillors, who had joined BJP after the Lok Sabha polls, have rejoined their parent party.

-Around 19 TMC councillors in the 35 member strong municipality had switched over to BJP after the saffron camp's stupendous performance in the 2019 Lok Sabha polls.
+Around 19 TMC councillors in the 34-member strong municipality had switched over to BJP after the saffron camp's stupendous performance in the 2019 Lok Sabha polls.
 Later on few others too had joined taking BJP's strength in the civic body to 26 in the 34-memeber board in June.

 Senior BJP leader Mukul Roy, who had played a key role in the defections, accused TMC of using political and administrative powers to force the councillors to rejoin it.
 After the councillors joined BJP they are being threatened by police and goons.
 The TMC is now forcing them to rejoin it.
 The same has been done in other municipal bodies too, he said.